 Biden Administration Initiates Talks for $440 Million Investment in Rooftop Solar and Battery Storage in Puerto Rico

 The Biden administration has launched discussions with solar energy companies and nonprofit organizations in Puerto Rico regarding potential awards totaling up to $440 million.
-These funds are earmarked for the deployment of and storage systems in the commonwealth, which has faced severe grid disruptions due to storms in recent years.
+These funds are earmarked for the deployment of and battery storage systems in the commonwealth, which has faced severe grid disruptions due to storms in recent years.
 The announcement was made by the U.S. Department of Energy on Thursday.

 This allocation represents the initial segment of a $1 billion fund established through legislation signed by President in late 2022.
-The primary objectives of this fund are to enhance energy resilience for Puerto Rico's most vulnerable households and communities while supporting the territory's ambitious goal of achieving 100% renewable energy by 2050.
+The primary objectives of this fund are to enhance energy resilience for Puerto Rico's most vulnerable households and communities while supporting the territory's ambitious goal of achieving 100% by 2050.

 Energy Secretary Jennifer Granholm emphasized the life-saving potential of this investment, stating, “Plain and simple, this investment will save lives, all while providing local, good-paying jobs and advancing Puerto Rico's clean energy transition.”
 Secretary Granholm has been actively engaging with the community, having visited the island multiple times to discuss the fund's objectives and the enhancement of the grid, both in urban areas and remote locations.